fsteff/DatFS/README.md

 To maintain privacy and to control who has access to a file/folder the dat archives have to be encrypted.
 To allow easy app development the framework exposes a HTTP API, for which a JS library will be provided.
 This API needs to include an access permission module to protect from harmful software and destructive bugs.
-Possible solutions to these problems will be discussed in the following.
+Possible solutions to these problems will be discussed in the following.<br>
 *To make the text easier readable it is written as if it was already implemented.*

 ## Overview